duttarnab/jans/README.md

     ```bash
     docker logs  <container-id>  2>&1 | grep "Bootstrap Password:"
     ```
 5. Head to `https://<VM-IP-ADDRESS-FROM-FIRST-STEP>` and login with the username `admin` and the password from the previous step.
+If you are logging into Rancher for the first time, you'll need to enter just the password, and on the next step, Rancher will ask you to reset your current password.
+6. Next you'll see Rancher home page with list of existing clusters.
+By default, the name of newly created cluster would be `local`.
+Click on the cluster name to go to dashboard.
-6. After logging in from the top-left menu select `Apps & Marketplace` and you will be taken to the Charts page.
+7. From the top-left menu expand `Apps & Marketplace` and click `charts`.
-7. Search for `Gluu` and begin your installation.
+8. Search for `Gluu` and begin your installation.
-8. During Step 1 of installation, be sure to select the `Customize Helm options before install` options.
+9. During Step 1 of installation, be sure to select the `Customize Helm options before install` options.
-9. In Step 2, customize the settings for the Janssen installation
+10. In Step 2, customize the settings for the Janssen installation if you want to.
+Specifically `Optional Services` from where you can enable Janssen modules.
-10. In Step 3, unselect the `Wait` option
+11. In Step 3, unselect the `Wait` option and start installation.

 ### Quickstart Janssen with microk8s